rapid7/insightconnect-workflows/workflows/Check_Host_Block_Status_with_Fortinet_Firewall_from_Slack/help.md

 Sample Slack Trigger Commands:

 `@Rapid7 InsightConnect block-status 198.51.100.100`
+`@Rapid7 InsightConnect block-status example.com`

 # Key Features

-* The ablity to see if an IP is curently blocked by the firewall
+* The ability to see if an IP is currently blocked by the firewall

 # Requirements

 * Slack connection
-* An admin API key to a Fortigate firewall
+* Admin API key to a Fortinet FortiGate firewall

 # Documentation